Resource

 How much alcohol should I be drinking?

-The following image, from ‘Drinkaware’ gives you a visual representation of what 1 unit of alcohol looks like, though it must be remembered that these are based on specific measures and strengths of alcohol, as shown in the picture.
+The image below, from ‘Drinkaware’ gives you a visual representation of 1 unit of alcohol.
+These figures apply to specific measures and strengths of alcohol, as shown.

 Top tips

-• Be honest: Give your healthcare team an accurate understanding of your level of drinking and let them know about one-off occurrences
+• Be honest: Give your healthcare team accurate information on how much you drink.
+Let them know about one-off occurrences of heavy drinking.

-• Talk to your friends: Friends who you normally drink alcohol with may not understand the importance of limiting alcohol intake.
+• Tell friends: Friends who you drink with may not understand why you need to limit alcohol intake.
 It may help to explain this to them to avoid social pressure.

 • Use a unit calculator: Don’t assume that you know how many units are in ‘a glass of wine’.
-This will depend on the size of glass (if you are at home, you may want to buy a wine thimble measure) and the percentage of alcoholic content.
-You can download a unit calculator, or find one free online, such as the following: Alcohol Change unit calculator
+This depends on the size of glass and percentage of alcoholic content.
+If you are at home, you may may want to buy a wine thimble measure.
+You can find an example of a unit calculator here: Alcohol Change unit calculator

 Further reading: